Legal

 If we become aware that we have inadvertently collected personal data from a minor, we will take steps to delete such data promptly.

-This Website may contain hyperlinks to third-party websites, including court portals, regulatory bodies, and legal databases.
+The Website and Portal may contain hyperlinks to third-party websites, including court portals, regulatory bodies, and legal databases.
 The Firm is not responsible for the content or privacy practices of those websites and this Policy does not apply to them.
+We recommend reviewing the privacy policy of any third-party site you visit.

 All content on this Website — including text, graphics, logos, articles, and design — is the property of Bindals Law Chambers or its content contributors and is protected under the Copyright Act, 1957 and applicable intellectual property laws of India.